mddan/job_board/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-Data extraction: a.
-Retrieve the Jobs data from the API using a suitable extraction method (e.g., REST API calls, scraping, etc.)
-Data transformation: a.
-Clean the raw data to ensure it is in the desired format (e.g., removing duplicates, handling missing values, etc.). b.
-Filter the data only to include the desired jobs (e.g., data analyst, data engineer, and data scientist). c.
-Transform the data into a structured format (e.g., converting to a tabular form or creating a data model).
-Data loading: a.
-Load the transformed data into a Postgres database. b.
-Create the necessary tables and schemas in the database to store the data. c.
-Use an efficient data loading method (e.g., upsert, etc.) to populate the database.
-Incremental extraction and loading: a.
-Set up a process to regularly extract new data from the API and update the database with the latest information. b.
-Ensure that the incremental process is designed to handle large amounts of data and maintain the integrity and accuracy of the information.
-Data hosting: a.
-Host the database on AWS. b.
-Use AWS services (e.g., RDS, EC2, S3, etc.) to ensure the robustness and reliability of the pipeline.

 <!-- ROADMAP -->
 ## Roadmap

 - [X] **`Data extraction:`**
     - [X]  Set up API for data extraction
     - [X] Retrieve the Jobs data from the API using a suitable extraction method (API calls)
 - [X] **`Data transformation:`**
     - [X] Clean the raw data to ensure it is in the desired format (e.g., removing duplicates, handling missing values, etc.).
     - [X] Filter the data only to include the desired jobs (e.g., data analyst, data engineer, and data scientist).
     - [X]  Transform the data into a structured format (e.g., converting to a tabular form or creating a data model).
 - [X] **`Data loading:`**
     - [X] Create the necessary tables and schemas in the Postgres database to store the data
     - [X] Load the transformed data into the database.
     - [X] Use an efficient data loading method (e.g., upsert, etc.) to populate the database.
 - [X] **`Create a data Pipeline`**
 - [X] **`Incremental extraction and loading:`**
     - [X] Set up a process to regularly extract new data from the API and update the database with the latest information.
     - [X] Ensure that the incremental process is designed to handle large amounts of data and maintain the integrity and accuracy of the information.
+- [X] **`Data Hosting :`**
+    - [X] Host the database on AWS
+    - [X] Use AWS services (e.g., RDS, EC2, S3, etc.) to ensure the robustness and reliability of the pipeline.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>